giturra/giturra.github.io/docs/index.md

 ## Contact

-* Personal email: g.iturra.bocaz at gmail.com
+* Email Contact: gabrieliturrab at uchile.cl / g.iturra.bocaz at gmail.com
-* Work email: gabriel at replai.cl

 ## Other Profiles